mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.6.0/tutorials/taco-shop/mavryk-taco-shop-payout.md

 Pedro is a standalone business owner, and in our case, he does not have to split profits and earnings of the taco shop with anyone.
-So for the sake of simplicity, we will payout all the earned XTZ directly to Pedro right after a successful purchase.
+So for the sake of simplicity, we will payout all the earned MVRK directly to Pedro right after a successful purchase.

 This means that after all the *purchase conditions* of our contract